dart-lang/site-www/src/_tutorials/server/get-started.md

   title: Dart command-line and server tutorials
 ---

-Follow these steps to start using the Dart SDK to develop command-line & server apps.
+Follow these steps to start using the Dart SDK to develop command-line and server apps.
 First you’ll play with the Dart language and libraries in your browser, no download required.
 Then you’ll install the Dart SDK, write a small program, and run that program using the Dart VM.
 Finally, you'll use an AOT (_ahead of time_) compiler to compile your finished program to native machine code,